Whether using an Agency or leveraging online resources, this Nanny Guide provides tools to

 As every family is unique and each position may have different responsibilities, work agreements protect both families and nannies by clearly communicating expectations and helping to structure a conversation about the job.
 Amslee Institute offers free nanny work agreement templates including a special version for live-in nannies.
 Meanwhile, here are a few tips to include in work agreements:

-Full Time Childcare Providers.
-Full time child care comes in many forms including weekly care for young children while parents are at work, summer care when children are out of school, families needing overnight care, and vacation care at a resort.
+Full-Time Childcare Providers.
+Full-time childcare comes in many forms including weekly care for young children while parents are at work, summer care when children are out of school, families needing overnight care, and vacation care at a resort.
 Care may be needed for one or more children making each of these positions unique.
 The childcare requirements will likely have physical care, academic or activities, and logistics.
 Additional responsibilities may include light housekeeping, transportation, and/or meal preparation.
-The agreement should include the compensation, benefits, mileage reimbursement (58¢ per mile in 2019), hours, vacation, and tax management.
+The agreement should include compensation, benefits, mileage reimbursement (58¢ per mile in 2019), hours, vacation, and tax management.